mercadopago/devsite-docs/guides/integration-guide-for-partners/what-is-platform-id.en.md

 # What is the Platform ID?

-The `platform_id` is information used to identify the official partner platforms of Mercado Pago.
+The `PLATFORM_ID` is information used to identify the official partner platforms of Mercado Pago.

 Its application involves including the ID provided by the Partners team in the header of payment requests, using the `x-platform-id` field.